seunomonije/mcbeth/mclang/README.md

 #### Complexenv (Cenv)

-[Complexenv](/mclang/lib/complexenv), or Cenv for short, is a custom-made library to make the use of complex numbers easier in OCaml.
+[Complexenv](/mclang/lib/complexenv), or Cenv for short, is a custom-made external library to make the use of complex numbers easier in OCaml.
 Cenv contains new helpful functions and redefines arithmatic operators to use complex numbers instead of integers.
 It uses the complex numbers type `Complex.t` defined the OCaml standard library [Complex module](https://ocaml.org/api/Complex.html); this same type is [used in Lacaml](http://mmottl.github.io/lacaml/api/lacaml/Lacaml/Z/index.html#type-num_type).

 ##### Functions